Reputation and Impact in Academic Careers

 Citation counts are widely used to judge the impact of both scientists and their publications~\cite{UnivCite,DiffusionRanking,Scientists,RankCitSciRep}.
 While it is recognized that many factors outside the pure merit of the research or the authors influence such counts, little effort has been devoted to identifying and quantifying the role of the author specific factors.
 Recent investigations have begun to study the impact the individual scientists have through collaboration and reputation spillovers~\cite{StarDeath,GrowthCareers}, two integrative features of scientific careers that contribute to cumulative advantage~\cite{Matthew1,cumadvprocess,BB2}.
 However, the majority of citation models avoid author specific effects, mainly due to the difficulty in acquiring comprehensive disambiguated career data~\cite{PetersonPNAS,PrefAttachModel,nonlinprefattach3,nonlinprefattach2}.

-As quantitative measures are becoming increasingly common in evaluation scenarios throughout science, it is crucial to better understand what the citation measures actually represent in the context of scientists' careers.
-For example, how does the scientist's reputation affect his or her access to key resources, incentives to publish quality over quantity, and other key decisions along the career path \cite{StephanJEL,EconScience,Caution1,Predictability2,ResourcesScience}?
-Furthermore, one can ask what is the role played by reputation over the other aspects of science, such as the ``mentor matching'' process within academic institutions, the effectiveness of single/double blinding in peer-review, and other social norms reflecting the reward system in science \cite{StephanJEL,EconScience,OpenScience}?
+As the measures are becoming increasingly common in evaluation scenarios throughout science, it is crucial to better understand what the citation measures actually represent in the context of scientists' careers.
+Moreover, how does reputation affect a scientist's access to key resources, the incentives to publish quality over quantity, and other key decisions along the career path \cite{StephanJEL,EconScience,Caution1,Predictability2,ResourcesScience}?
+And what role does reputation play in the ``mentor matching'' process within academic institutions, in the effectiveness of single/double blinding in peer-review, and in the reward system of science \cite{StephanJEL,EconScience,OpenScience}?

-It is against this background that we have developed a quantitative framework with the goal of isolating the effect of author reputation upon citation dynamics.
-Specifically, by controlling for time and author specific factors, we quantify the role of author reputation on the citation life cycle of individual publications at the micro level, a process that requires full publication lists of individual scientists.